Visitors to Oslo on the Norwegian Constitution Day

 Visitors are not allowed to join the parade but you are more than welcome to join the celebration.

 You need a ticket to watch the parade at the square in front of the Royal Palace.
-The tickets are free, but limited, and will be available from 15th of February.
-Get free tickets for the parade passing the Royal Palace.
+The tickets are free, but limited.
+You can get free tickets for the parade passing the Royal Palace here.

 You do not need a ticket to watch the parade from outside the fences on the square.

 - 10:00 am: The children's parade starts at Akershus Fortress.
 The route is as follows: Kirkegata - Karl Johans gate, Stortinget -The Royal Palace, Henrik Ibsens gate –Munkedamsveien.
 The parade ends by the City Hall.
 See the map of the children's parade.

 - 10.30 am: The parade arrives at the Royal Palace where they are greeted by the Royal Family.